What do you need to know about death announcements?

 Traditionally, when you are meeting with your funeral director that is making the arrangements for your loved one, the death announcement or obituary will be discussed.

 The funeral director will place the announcement/obituary for you at the newspapers of your choice.
 Often, the funeral home also has a website and a Facebook page, and they will place it on these platforms for no additional fee.
 You can also create your own memorial website for free.

 Photo: If you would like to place a photo with the announcement, let the paper or funeral director know.
 There is always an extra charge to place a photograph.

 Payment: The payment will depend on if the funeral home allows the newspaper to be placed on their final copy of the bill (Statement of Funeral Goods and Services).
 If the funeral home allows this, you will pay the fee to them.
-When the funeral home does not carry the fee, then you will have to allow the funeral home to give the newspaper your credit card information.
-If you are not comfortable with that option, you can deal directly with the newspaper.
+When the funeral home does not carry the fee, then you will have to allow them to give the newspaper your payment information.
+If you are not comfortable with that, you can deal directly with the newspaper.

 An obituary is the life story of the decedent.